SamDeka28/lane-js/readme.md

 ```
 ### Features
 - Fast Routing
-- Middleware Support (new in this version)
+- Middleware Support
 - Improved Performance
 - Body parsing support
-- Param parsing support (new in this version)
+- Param parsing support
 - Multipath routes

+### CHANGELOGS
+- Added `pathify` for modular dependency of urlConfigs
+- Removed Route generation
+- Removed dependency of configs/config.json and configs/paths.map.json

+> From this version, /generatePathMap has been disabled.
+There is no need of registering a route.
+A route is automatically registered and made available for use once it is defined in the urlConfig/index.js

 ## A Quick guide to start with LaneJs
 To quickly get started with LaneJs, go to  [https://github.com/SamDeka28/demolane](https://github.com/SamDeka28/demolane) and clone the repo.